wvisser/green/README.md

 their calculated constants will come out in correct order otherwise.

 ## To my dear peers...
 Go away and figure Green out for yourselves!
-It's EZPZ.
+It's EZPZ - to make something as hacky as this.